 Freud: Pressure continues over disability pay comments

-Pressure continues on Conservative Welfare minister Lord Freud who said some disabled people were "not worth" the minimum wage.
+Pressure continues on a Conservative minister who was recorded saying some disabled people were "not worth" the minimum wage.

 Labour's Angela Eagle said the words would "haunt this government until Lord Freud resigns" and suggested the prime minister was "too weak to act".

 Nick Clegg said it was offensive but did not call for his resignation.

 Lord Freud apologised in a statement but it is understood he has pulled out of a Lords debate on Thursday.

 Shadow Commons Leader Ms Eagle suggested he had been "mysteriously pulled" from the debate and demanded that he make a statement in person "sooner rather than later".

 She said Lord Freud's comments were not "an unfortunate slip of the tongue" but "revealed the truth about this government's attitude to people with disabilities".

 Commons Leader William Hague said it was right that Lord Freud had "apologised unreservedly" but said the government should be judged on its record - adding "overall spending on the main disability benefits will be higher in every year to 2018 than it was in 2010 and that the number of disabled people in work is now 70,000 higher than it was at the end of the last government".